dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 The server MUST first start constructing a response for the primary (QNAME, QCLASS, QTYPE) tuple specified in the Question section per the existing DNS sections.
-The RCODE and all other flags (e.g., AA and AD) MUST be determined at this time.
+The RCODE and all other flags (such as AA or AD) MUST be determined at this time.

 If this initial response results in truncation (TC=1) then the